 ANZICS CTG Endorsed Study

-This trial will address a fundamental question in intensive care medicine – does SDD reduce critically ill patients’ risk of dying without increasing antibiotic resistance rates?
+This trial addresses a fundamental question in intensive care medicine – does SDD reduce critically ill patients’ risk of dying without increasing antibiotic resistance rates?
 If SDD is found to be effective without increasing antibiotic resistance, the study will have a global impact, leading to improved survival and reduced infection rates in critically ill patients.
 The results of this study will change practice and be of immense value to clinicians, policy makers and regulators.

 The George Institute for Global Health

-Ian Seppelt (mail)
+Ian Seppelt (email)